Bugaddr/myblog/content/posts/2025-11-16-debugging-the-acer-nitro-5-an515-58-fn-f10-keyboard-backlight-bug-on-linux.md

 ShowWordCount: true
 ShowRssButtonInSectionTermList: true
 ---
-# Debugging the Acer Nitro 5 AN515-58 Fn+F10 Keyboard Backlight Bug on Linux

 ## Introduction

 While using my Acer Nitro 5 AN515-58 laptop running Arch Linux with KDE Plasma on Wayland, I encountered a frustrating bug: pressing **Fn+F10** (which should control the keyboard backlight) caused my display brightness to suddenly drop to zero instead.
 This post documents my investigation into the root cause and the solution I developed.